 # Note: vectorlite-py not vectorlite. vectorlite is another project.

-pip install vectorlite-py apsw numpy
+pip install vectorlite-py numpy

 Below is a minimal example of using vectorlite.
 It can also be found in the examples folder.